-This recipe for vegan avocado zucchini noodles with pesto with a gluten free, keto friendly, nutrient dense meal that’s high in fibre and healthy fats!
+This recipe for vegan zucchini noodles with pesto and avocado is a gluten free, nutrient dense meal that’s high in fibre and healthy fats!

 Table of contents